About this course

 "❤️ Thanks for all of your feedback AND encouragement - such a great ‘kick in the ass’ class!" - Pam Lowe

-Each week you'll receive an email with a link to a new lesson.
-The lessons are available 24/7 and you'll receive a downloadable step-by-step pdf to work from.
+The lessons are available 24/7 and include downloadable step-by-step pdfs to work from.
 There are short videos to show how Lyric works each exercise and to explain the gist of things.

 Just like in a live classroom, you'll be able to see your fellow students work and discuss how things are going.
 You'll get encouragement and instruction from Lyric on all the work you post.